-All students have important obligations under the Academic Integrity Policy to complete all academic and scholarly activities with fairness and honesty.
-Specifically, students are expected to uphold the obligation of "submitting original work and giving appropriate credit to others' work when credit is due.".
+All students are obligated under the Academic Integrity Policy to complete all academic and scholarly activities with fairness and honesty.
+Specifically, students are expected to uphold the obligation of submitting original work and giving appropriate credit to others' work when credit is due.